tomstark99/R3_internship/README.md

 }
 ```

-To make sure an array of the correct size required for naughts and crosses is given I have included a check to make sure the state fulfils these requirements.
+To make sure an array of the correct size required for noughts and crosses is given I have included a check to ensure the state fulfils these requirements.

 The `Game` class also includes a function to print the current grid, here is a sample output